ibm-cloud-docs/loadbalancer-service/faqs.md

 {: faq}
 {: support}

-While you can't customize the loads balancer's auto-assigned DNS name, you can add a Canonical Name (CNAME) record that points your preferred DNS name to the auto-assigned DNS name.
+While you can't customize the loads balancer auto-assigned DNS name, you can add a Canonical Name (CNAME) record that points your preferred DNS name to the auto-assigned DNS name.

 For example, if your account number is `123456`, your load balancer is deployed in the `dal09` data center, and its name is `myapp`, the system assigns it the DNS name `myapp-123456-dal09.lb.bluemix.net`.